-Income tax expense was \$553 million in 2022 compared to \$478 million in 2021.
-Our effective tax rate was 16.6% in 2022 compared to 15.1% in 2021.
-The 2021 effective tax rate included higher discrete benefits from the completion of tax audits than we experienced in 2022.
+Income tax expense was \$372 million in 2023 compared to \$553 million in 2022.
+Our effective tax rate was 16.1% in 2023 compared to 16.6% in 2022.
+Income tax expense for 2023 included the impact of the tax credit investment accounting change.
+For further information on the tax credit investment accounting change, please refer to Note 1 to the consolidated financial statements in this Form 10-K.

-Additional information regarding income tax expense, including unrecognized tax benefits and tax contingencies, are provided in Notes 13 and 22 to the consolidated financial statements in this Form 10-K.
+Additional information regarding income tax expense, including unrecognized tax benefits and tax contingencies, is provided in Notes 13 and 22 to the consolidated financial statements in this Form 10-K.